This is one of the most common questions I hear from buyers and fashion newcomers: “Is Diesel an American brand? Or is it European?”

 Where Diesel Clothes Are Made Today

-Although Diesel is an Italian brand, its garments are produced globally:
+Although Diesel is an Italian brand, its garments are produced globally to meet demand:

 Diesel vs Other Global Brands